awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-autoscaling-rule.md

 ## Manage rule\-based policies<a name="fleets-autoscaling-policy-setting-cli"></a>

-Create, update, or delete rule\-based policies using the AWS SDK or AWS CLI with the [GameLift Service API](https://docs.aws.amazon.com/gamelift/latest/apireference/)\.
+Create, update, or delete rule\-based policies using the AWS SDK or AWS CLI with the [GameLift service API](https://docs.aws.amazon.com/gamelift/latest/apireference/)\.
 You can view all active policies in the GameLift console\.

 To temporarily disable all scaling policies for a fleet, use the AWS CLI command [stop\-fleet\-actions](https://docs.aws.amazon.com/cli/latest/reference/gamelift/stop-fleet-actions.html)\.